dendronhq/dendron-site/vault/dendron.faq.md

 Currently, the recommendation is to link to your video (using a regular markdown link if its online or a wikilink if its local).
 See [[File Links|dendron://dendron.dendron-site/dendron.topic.links#file-links]].
 ## Other

-### How to launch dendron with most recent vault quickly?
+### How to launch Dendron with most recent vault quickly?

 In menu bar of VS Code, select `File` -> `New Window` and click the Dendron workspace in Recent section of the Welcome tab.